RS-cloud14/Power-BI--Tiktok-Simulator/README.md

 ## 🌍 Overview

 This project is part of the **Green Digital Certificate Capstone** by Universiti Malaysia Pahang Al-Sultan Abdullah.
-It addresses the invisible environmental impact of social media usage, specifically TikTok, by creating an interactive simulator that helps students understand and reduce their digital carbon footprint.
+It addresses the invisible environmental impact of social media usage, specifically TikTok, by creating an interactive simulator that helps people understand and reduce their digital carbon footprint.

 ### The Problem
-Students spend an average of **95 minutes daily** on TikTok, generating **250 grams of CO₂** per day—yet most are unaware of this hidden environmental impact.
+People spend an average of **95 minutes daily** on TikTok, generating **250 grams of CO₂** per day—yet most are unaware of this hidden environmental impact.

 ### The Solution
 A two-page Power BI dashboard that: